Korsakov (town): Demographics

 Curiously, at the early stage of settlement (late 1890s), men in Korsakovsky outnumbered women almost by a factor of ten.
 In 1897, for example, 1,510 males and 192 females lived in the town.
 This imbalance was due to the majority of Korsakov's inhabitants being prisoners and prison-keepers; in both males predominated.
 The ethnic make-up, by mother tongue, was 63.2% Russian, 10.5% Ukrainian, 7.3% Tatar, 6.3% Polish, 2.2% Japanese, 2.0% Belarusian, 1.3% German, 0.9% Lithuanian, 0.8% Circassian.
 The district of Korsakovsky (in 1897 covering 6,6762 square verst) had a population of 4,659 males and 2,194 females.

 The town's population was at its highest (just over 45,000) in the late 1980s, whereupon it experienced significant decline as inhabitants fled economic downturn by moving to neighboring Yuzhno-Sakhalinsk or to continental Russia.
 Korsakov's population remains in decline, although no longer as sharp as in the 1990s.

 The demographic make-up is primarily ethnic Russian with a large ethnic Korean minority.

 Sport

 Korsakov is the 2016 bandy champions of Sakhalin.

 Sights

 Amenities include a fairly run-down and expensive hotel ("Alfa") next to the former park.
 The beach is easily accessible by car (Okhotsk, about 1 hour and Prigorodnoye, about 30 minutes).
 The formerly well-kept beach at Vtoraya Pad has now deteriorated into a messy junkyard.

 Winter sights include skating at the city stadium and excellent cross-country skiing past the former sea weed plant (Na Agarike).
 No facilities exist for downhill skiing.

 The town features a museum with an exhibit describing the local frontier history, and the Japanese possession of the city (1905–1945).
-Local market on the Sovetskaya Street offers great strawberries in the summer, and nicely prepared Korean delicacies (kimchi and the local hit, the paporotnik, all year around).
+Local market on the Sovetskaya Street offers great strawberries in the summer, and lovingly prepared Korean delicacies such as kimchi and the local hit; paporotnik, all year around.